dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

 To stop the local canister execution environment:

-1. In the terminal that displays network operations, press Control-C to interrupt the local canister execution environment process.
+- #### Step 1:  In the terminal that displays network operations, press Control-C to interrupt the local canister execution environment process.

-2. Stop the local canister execution environment by running the following command:
+- #### Step 2:  Stop the local canister execution environment by running the following command:

     ``` bash
     dfx stop